open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

     - `configmap.yaml`
         - contains configuration options such as `PODINFO_UI_COLOR`
     - `deploy.yaml`
-        - the deployment configuration. __note__ that this deployment yaml contains an image setting that will be configured.
+        - the deployment configuration. __Note__ that this deployment yaml contains an attribute "image" that will be configured using the config.yaml explained below.
         ```yaml
             spec:
             containers: